-Her Mouth as Souvenir, winner of the Agha Shahid Ali Poetry Prize, now available for pre-order.
+Her Mouth as Souvenir, winner of the Agha Shahid Ali Poetry Prize.

 “Not since Josh Bell’s No Planets Strike have I encountered an emerging poet's book that took the top of my head off with as sure a slice as Heather June Gibbon’s Her Mouth as Souvenir.
 Her language is wicked, syncopated and full of canny stings, with a quality of idiosyncratic consciousness that’s utterly contemporary.
 This is a singular collection, serving notice that Gibbons is a force with whom poetry readers will be thrilled to reckon.”

 —Erin Belieu, author of Slant Six and Black Box

 “Part garage-rock, part requiem, part power ballad, Gibbons' book is a whirling 'study in loss.'
 These pulsing poems sing, shout, and interrogate everything from desire to the digital age to a Midwestern waterpark, while luring us into their restless beauty, fervor, and humor.
 Spinning with silver suits and phosphorescent blooms, and attentive to the legerdemain of language, Her Mouth as Souvenir is both torch and torch singer as it shines its light into our mouths, illuminating us.”

 ”I love this book and the way it cries out in well-crafted poems that aren’t under the impression that craft has anything to do with boredom.
 Her Mouth as Souvenir is a declarative wonder, a testament to our need to go and go on.” —Jericho Brown, author of The New Testament